Example 4: Predictive Data Mining for Categorical Output Variable (Classification)

 or best predictions (see also meta-learning).

 This file contains information on the gender,

-age, type of accommodation (class, i.e., first
+age, type of accommodation (class), and ultimate survival

-for the passengers of the ill-fated vessel.
+status for the passengers of the ill-fated vessel.

 bar.
 Select the Data Mining